Fast, effortless and 100% online.

 HMRC treats subcontractors working in construction (builders, painters, carpenters, etc.) differently.

 Let HMRC know if you’re a construction worker and register for the Construction Industry Scheme (CIS).
+Construction workers who aren’t registered for CIS will pay 30% tax instead of 20%.

 You will need to tell HMRC – here is how you do it.
 HMRC will still expect you to file a tax return otherwise.